m0xsec/dailybytes/content/posts/arch/index.md

 $ systemctl enable gdm
 ```

-If you are looking to install a different Window Manager / Desktop Enviornment, check the [Arch Wiki](https://wiki.archlinux.org/title/desktop_environment) for guidance on how to do that.
+If you are looking to install a different Window Manager / Desktop Environment, check the [Arch Wiki](https://wiki.archlinux.org/title/desktop_environment) for guidance on how to do that.

 # NVIDIA
-To install the NVIDIA propriatary drivers, and to get them to play nice with Wayland and GDM, we need to do a few things.
+To install the NVIDIA proprietary drivers, and to get them to play nice with Wayland and GDM, we need to do a few things.

 First, install the following:
 ```